learnbin.net nav logo

 the net force acting on the electrons

-The damping force is the force that causes electrons not to move and make them collide with atoms.
-This force is occurred due to the positively charged particles in the metal.
+The damping force is the force that causes electrons not to move and makes them collide with atoms.
+This force occurs due to the positively charged particles in the metal.
 According to Newton’s third law,

 Structure and Electronic Properties of Solid Materials eq 10